ray-chunkit-chung/demo-file-storage-server/README.md

 The tests contain both happy and unhappy path, e.g., when succesful file upload/delete, or when files are not found.

-## What to return back to us

-The project folder and all its contents
-2. Please provide a complete README file that includes following contents:
-a.
-What is your idea or Ingenuity in design
-b.
-Instructions on how to build and run (distribute) your code
-c. framework and tool / kit information if you use
-d.
-Operating system and environment setting information if necessary
-3. Make sure your code is well covered by test code to illustrate its robustness.
-4. Please zip or tar everything in a directory named yourfirst.lastname/ and return via email
-5. In your email response please let us know roughly how many hours you spent on this exercise (we will not grade you this on this answer -- it is helpful for us to normalize the difficulty of challenges)

 ## Thought process

 To create a simple file storage server with a command line interface, you could follow these steps: